-With the insane number of beauty products available on the market and a new beauty trend being promoted by Instagram-influencers every day, it can be confusing to figure what’s good for your skin and what’s not.
+With the insane number of beauty products available on the market and a new beauty trend being promoted by Instagram influencers every day, it can be confusing to figure out what’s good for your skin and what’s not.
 That’s why you may have missed hearing about dermaplaning – an exfoliating treatment that gently scrapes the surface of your skin and gets rid of dead skin and “peach fuzz” to reveal brighter, smoother, healthier skin.
 Sounds interesting?
 Keep reading to get the lowdown on dermaplaning – how it works, the risks, pain, and more.

 How does dermaplaning work?